Torchlight procession for Tobias Molloy

-At midnight tonight (Friday), a young Strabane man fatally wounded by a rubber bullet fired by a British soldier, will be remembered by a poignant torchlight procession.
+At midnight last night (Friday), a young Strabane man fatally wounded by a rubber bullet fired by a British soldier, was remembered by a poignant torchlight procession.

 Tonight's torchlight procession will leave Daly's Filing Station – An Siopa Beag, on Coneyburrow Road in Lifford and make its way to the former Camel's Hump site, retracing the steps Tobias took on that fateful night.